Gladiator II Review – For the Glory of Rome

 Paul Mescal as Lucius fighting in the Colosseum.

 Each of the character’s paths and desires leads to carnage near the end of the film, with plenty of combat and exciting games throughout that fans will look back on with fondness.
-To avert an all-out war, Lucius and Macrinus duel, with the former claiming victory.
-In the end, Rome is redeemed and the wish of the late Marcus Aurelius finally succeeds.
+To avert an all-out war, Lucius and Macrinus duel in a final confrontation.

-Of all the film’s achievements, from quality sets and costumes to memorable action sequences to the iconic music that gave the original such an outstanding impression, Gladiator II definitively concludes the story in a cohesive duology, completing the narrative of its most important characters and cementing the fate of Rome.
+While nothing could ever top the original, this experience is absolutely worth watching.
+Of all the film’s achievements, from quality sets and costumes to memorable action sequences to the iconic music that gave the first picture such an outstanding impression, Gladiator II definitively concludes the story in a cohesive duology, completing the narrative of its most important characters and cementing the fate of Rome.

 The Editors